Small-loss bounds for online learning with partial information

 We call a solution $y$ to the above linear program a fractional clique-partition, and will use $y$'s to represent the solution.

-We note that Algorithm \ref{alg:green_ix_graph} only needed a bound on $\kappa$ and didn't use the clique-partition in the algorithm.
+We note that Algorithm \ref{alg:green_ix_graph} only needed a bound on $\kappa$ and did not use the clique-partition in the algorithm.
 We claim that we can also use the fractional clique-partition number $\kappa_f$ in place of $\kappa$ and the analogous theorem would hold:

 \begin{theorem} Algorithm \ref{alg:green_ix_graph} run with an appropriate parameter $\eps'$ using $\kappa_f$ in place of $\kappa$ above, has the following regret bound with probability at least $(1-\delta)$: